The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/ultimate.md

 ### Taking Advantage of The Heart

 The main exploit for Machinist in this phase is during the crystal drops/heart phase.
 Even though the heart doesn’t take damage once it turns gold, you will still gain Gauge from attacking it.
 Make sure you get off Air Anchor and as many GCDs as you can during the heart phase since it's free damage!
-Air Anchor will come back up for the next damage phase no matter where you use it.\
+Air Anchor will come back up for the next damage phase no matter where you use it.[^2]\
 \
 *It’s highly dangerous due to the proximity explosions, but it is possible for 100% uptime during heart phase.
 The theoretical max gain from hitting the heart is 50 Battery and 45 Heat using Air Anchor and three full combos.
 This strategy is not suggested while learning the phase.
 Here’s two clips showing how it’s done: 50 Battery Inception*